cubiq/add-to-homescreen/README.md

 ## Installation

 Add `addtohomescreen.css` and `addtohomescreen.js` to the head of your projects index file.
-Then, call `addToHomeScreen();` as soon as possible.
+Then, call `addToHomescreen();` as soon as possible.
 For example:

 ```
 <head>